- pygame.Surface¶

 Both flags are only a request, and may not be possible for all displays and formats.

-Advance users can combine a set of bitmasks with a depth value.
+Advanced users can combine a set of bitmasks with a depth value.
 The masks are a set of 4 integers representing which bits in a pixel will represent each color.
 Normal Surfaces should not require the masks argument.

 Surfaces can have many extra attributes like alpha planes, colorkeys, source rectangle clipping.
 These functions mainly effect how the Surface is blitted to other Surfaces.
 The blit routines will attempt to use hardware acceleration when possible, otherwise they will use highly optimized software blitting methods.